Preciousclement/Superstore-Sales-Analysis/README.md

 - Drew Mockups for containers
 - Built the container stgructures
 - Pull all the charts together
-- Formatted the charts by distributing evenly,including legends and adding inner and outer paddings
+- Formatted the charts by distributing evenly, including legends and adding inner & outer paddings
 - Included Icons, Filter and Dynamics

 **Dashbord**